Trout in the Classroom

 The Lahontan Cutthroat Trout

-This lesson can be combined with a visual learning exercise.
+This lesson is typically combined with a visual learning exercise.
 Students can be provided with an outline of a trout and asked to color in the distinctive markings of the Lahontan cutthroat trout.
 Art project adapted from Trout Markings.
+Time: ~ 50 minutes

 Trout Food

 In this lesson, students learn about the trout food chain.
-Each students is asked to identify something trout eat or something that eats trout.
+Each students is asked to name something trout eat or something that eats trout.
 Students learn that animal predation is an important part of nature.
 Students learn about how trout and the animals that they eat protect themselves from being preyed upon.
-Aquatic insects are a staple of the trout's diet.
+Students will be introduced to the lifecycle of aquatic insects, a staple of the trout's diet, and learn about fishing with artificial flies.
+This lesson is typically paired with a "match the hatch" exercise where students, working in small groups, are asked to match artificial flies to photographs of natural trout food, including aquatic and terrestrial insects but also some of the more exotic items that trout eat.
+Time: ~ 50 minutes